Identification and selection of priorities for assessment under CEPA

 The Government of Canada recognizes that new tools and information continue to be generated that could help inform the identification of additional substances of potential concern for human health or the environment.
 These substances may then be prioritized for assessment under the Canadian Environmental Protection Act, 1999 (CEPA).
 Therefore, a regular review of available information for the purposes of prioritization is undertaken by Environment and Climate Change Canada (ECCC) and Health Canada (HC).
 Results are used to inform the selection of assessment priorities proposed for CEPA's Plan of Priorities.
 The Plan of Priorities sets out an approach describing planned activities for addressing substances in Canada over the next several years.

-The overall approach for prioritization is outlined in the Approach for the identification of chemicals and polymers as risk assessment priorities under Part 5 of CEPA and an updated summary is provided in a fact sheet on identifying priorities for assessment under CEPA.
+The overall approach for prioritization is outlined in the Approach for the identification of chemicals and polymers as risk assessment priorities under Part 5 of CEPA and an updated summary is provided in a fact sheet on identifying risk assessment priorities under CEPA.
 This cyclical and flexible approach involves a systematic compilation and review of information from a large number of information sources that allows for the consideration of new data and methods as they become available.
 It enables the Government of Canada to communicate how emerging issues are tracked, and to identify and prioritize substances requiring further work.
 Stakeholders are consulted on initiatives that derive from the collection and analysis of data under this approach, including consultation on the Plan of Priorities.

 For the purposes of selecting priorities for the Plan of Priorities, ECCC and HC primarily focus on identifying new information that would constitute indicators of hazard and/or exposure for the following types of substances: